 The Company launches Havaianas Top and the international Mizuno and Timberland brands on the Brazilian market.
 Another factory is opened in João Pessoa in the Northeast of Brazil.
 The Real Economic Plan puts an end to hyperinflation and places the country on the path to economic stability.
 In the United States, the talent of our soccer stars wins another World Cup for Brazil, the fourth.
 Havaianas sales hit an all-time record: a hundred million pairs are sold.

 Considered one of the most important brands of the 20th century, Havaianas conquer showcases around world.
 Launching of Rainha's System 3000 technology and Topper's Dynatech Visible.
-Camargo Corrêa becomes the main shareholder of Alpargatas, which adheres to Level 1 of BMF&Bovespa Corporate Governance best practices.
 Alpargatas Institute for Social Responsibility is created.
 In 2007, Alpargatas was elected "Company of the Year" by Exame magazine.
 To consolidate the market presence of Alpargatas sandals, Companhia Brasileira de Sandálias, which owns the brand Dupé, was acquired.
 To internationalize the brand Havaianas, and transform Topper into a global asset, Alpargatas acquires relevant stake of Alpargatas Argentina and opens its own operations in the United States and Europe.
+In December 2015, J&F Investimentos becomes the main shareholder of Alpargatas.